 2. Now it’s time to cleanse!

-Every natural has their preferred method for cleansing, however it’s best to apply your cleanser directly to the scalp; that’s what you’re trying to clean after all!
-Apply our Cleansing Avocado Shampoo to your scalp; you want enough to get a lather.
+Apply the Sulfate-Free Avocado Kiwi Shampoo to your scalp; you want enough to get a lather.
 Taking your time, gently massage the shampoo into your scalp.
 This will stimulate your scalp, getting your blood flowing which can help to promote growth and overall health to your scalp.

 You can now move on to rinsing out the shampoo.
 Make sure to target your scalp since that’s where the shampoo is.
 Working the water through your scalp from root to tip will help to move the water and shampoo suds down the strands of your hair (that’s how your ends get clean!
 No need to apply shampoo directly to them.)